solrac97gr/social-scraper/README.md

    npm install puppeteer
    ```

-2. Prepare your Excel file:
+2. Prepare your Excel file 📄:
    - Create an Excel file with links to Telegram, Rutube, VK, and Instagram channels (any format works as long as the links contain `t.me/`, `telegram.me/`, `rutube.ru/`, `vk.com/`, or `instagram.com/`).

-3. Update the Puppeteer script:
+3. Update the Puppeteer script 📝:
    - Replace the placeholders for Instagram username and password in `scripts/puppeteer_scraper.js` with your actual Instagram credentials.

-4. Run the CLI:
+4. Run the CLI 💻:
    ```sh
    go run cmd/cli/main.go /path/to/your_excel_file.xlsx
    ```

-5. Run the HTTP server:
+5. Run the HTTP server 🌐:
    ```sh
    go run cmd/http/main.go
    ```
    - Open your browser and navigate to `http://localhost:3000` to upload a file and download the processed file.

-6. Check the output:
+6. Check the output 📊:
    - The program will generate an Excel file named `channels_followers.xlsx` with the extracted information.
    - The output includes channel name, followers count, and the original link.

-## Example Result
+## Example Result 📈

 After running the program, you will get an Excel file with the following format: